Cody-Howell/ConfigFileLibrary/README.md

 for each file type.
 The constructor just takes in the path to the file, and some have options for a different splitter or something like that.
 Read the XML comments for more information.

+### Collector

+I added a new class called `ConfigFileCollector` that takes in a list of filepaths and parses them all together.
+When you need a specific file, request it from the proper method and use it as normal.

+There's a number of exceptions thrown to help with the process.

 ### TXT

 This only supports single-order objects, though you can have arrays within them (which are split via commas).
 It's